 Healing Your Heart

-Your body might be exhausted after a long day, but your heart needs a break too.
-Sleep deprivation puts you at higher risk for cardiovascular disease and CAD, and proper sleep gives your heart the rest it deserves.
+Your body might be exhausted after a long day, but your heart needs a break too, and proper sleep gives your heart the rest it deserves.

 While you sleep, your pulse and blood pressure are able to drop down much lower than they normally are throughout the day.
 Your heart works non-stop all day, and even though it doesn’t stop while you sleep, it’s similar to cooling down from a long run by walking for a bit.